 You can't visit Kalbarri and not go to Finlay's Microbrewery and Restaurant.

 - Kalbarri Edge Restaurant

 - The Jetty Seafood Shack (BYO)

-Friday – Sunday: As you travel through Northampton, turn off to Nanson where the Burnt Barrel Outback BrewBQ specialises in low and slow smoked BBQ coupled with beer which is brewed onsite.
+If you're travelling Friday to Sunday, as you travel through Northampton turn off to Nanson and Chapman Valley, where the Burnt Barrel Outback BrewBQ specialises in low and slow smoked BBQ, coupled with beer which is brewed onsite.

 If you're travelling during Wildflower season (late-July to mid-September), head inland from Geraldton and drive home via Wildflower Country.
 You'll discover authentic country charm, local cafes and outback pubs as you travel through the Wildflower towns.
 If you're in Mingenew on a Thursday, head straight to the bakery because Thursday is 'donut day'!